tmtxt/tmtxt.github.com/_posts/2013-01-01-macports-the-macos-package-manager.md

 # Introduction

-For Ubuntu Linux, we have a powerful package manager called **apt** which makes the installation, uninstallation and management of package much easier.
+For Ubuntu Linux, we have a powerful package manager called **apt** which makes the installation, uninstallation and management of packages much easier.
 Sadly, for MacOS users, we don't have that powerful tool.
 The appearance of **MacPorts**, an open source package manager for MacOS, has changed the way we install and manage our packages.
-With the help of **MacPorts**, MacOS users can now quickly install, keep track of the changes, update and maintain many open source applications.
+With the help of **MacPorts**, MacOS users can now quickly install, keep track of the changes, update and maintain many open-source applications.
 You can even export all your installed packages and then let **MacPorts** automatically reinstall them for your when you have you computer reinstalled or when you migrate to another system.